dejanbatanjac/dejanbatanjac.github.io/_posts/2019-04-22-Batch norm.md

             self.register_parameter('running_var', None)
 ```

-But we can also see there are two more parameters `running_mean` and `running_var` that are shared for the every mini batch, we calculate as well.
+Previous code excerpt also shows two more buffers `running_mean` and `running_var` that are calculate every mini batch to to make the BN output less bumpy.

 Couple things to cover from the previous code: